axopy/axopy/docs/user_guide/pipeline.rst

 -----------------

 The :mod:`~.core` module is a small infrastructure for processing data in a pipeline style.
-You create or use the built-in :class:`~.PipelineBlock` objects, then connect them up with an efficient (but still readable) syntax with a :class:`~.Pipeline`.
+You create or use the built-in :class:`~.Block` objects, then connect them up with an efficient (but still readable) syntax with a :class:`~.Pipeline`.

 The syntax for expressing pipeline structure is based on lists and tuples.